9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 1/Terms/Flags.md

 - **[[Flags]]:** This field provides the routing device with more information about whether the original packet has been fragmented and if there are more fragments in transit.
+- **[[Flags]]**: This field provides information about packet fragmentation including whether the original packet has been fragmented and if there are more fragments in transit.